phetsims/geometric-optics/doc/implementation-notes.md

 ## Optics

-The sim supports two types of optic, with multiple shapes: lens (concave, convex) and mirror (concave, convex, flat).
-A single optic instance is used for each screen, shared by all scenes in the screen, and that instance supports all of the shapes.
+The sim supports two types of optic, with multiple surface types: lens (concave, convex) and mirror (concave, convex, flat).
+Both surfaces of the optic have the same type.
+A single optic instance is used for each screen, shared by all scenes in the screen.

 A relatively complex part of the optic model implementation is that it supports 2 focal-length models:
 * direct: focal length is settable, IOR is fixed, ROC is derived